wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/DistributedSystem-List.md

 - Principles of Distributed Systems

 - Making reliable distributed systems in the presence of software errors

+## Series

+- [2020-Patterns of Distributed Systems #Series#](https://martinfowler.com/articles/patterns-of-distributed-systems/): This article recognizes and develops these solutions as patterns, with which we can build up an understanding of how to better understand, communicate and teach distributed system design.

 # Consistency & CAP